pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 ## 5. Create an Azure Managed PostgreSQL Server Database

 By default, Pachyderm runs with a bundled version of PostgreSQL.
-For production environments, it is strongly recommended that you disable the bundled version and use a PostgreSQL Server instance.
+For production environments, we strongly recommend that you disable the bundled version and use a PostgreSQL Server instance.

 This section will provide guidance on the configuration settings you will need to: